 Air Conditioning Repair: The First Step To Savings

 The first and most important step to reducing your energy bills is to have air conditioning repair conducted by a professional.
 Over time, your air conditioner can develop issues such as refrigerant leaks, dirty coils, and worn-out components.

 These issues can lead to decreased performance and higher energy consumption.
 A professional technician can diagnose and fix these problems, ensuring that your unit operates at peak efficiency, thus lowering your energy bills.

 Clean And Replace Air Filters Regularly

-Dirty or clogged air filters can significantly impact your air conditioner’s efficiency.
+Dirty or clogged air filters, including the commonly used 20x20x1 air filter, can significantly impact your air conditioner’s efficiency.
 When air filters are dirty, your unit has to work harder to circulate cool air, leading to higher energy consumption.

-By cleaning or replacing your air filters regularly (typically every 1-3 months), you can improve your system’s performance and save on energy costs.
+By cleaning or replacing your air filters regularly, specifically the 20x20x1 filter, typically every 1-3 months, you can improve your system’s performance and save on energy costs.

 Seal Ductwork To Prevent Energy Loss

 Leaky ducts can account for up to 30% of your air conditioning system’s energy loss.
 Sealing your ductwork helps prevent cool air from escaping, ensuring that it reaches the intended living spaces.